mWater/offline-leaflet-map/README.md

 clearTiles(): Clear the DB store used for storing images.

-Added events:
+**Events:**
 OfflineLayer fires events when saving the tiles:
-    - 'tilecachingstart':   fired when just starting to save tiles.
+    * 'tilecachingstart':   fired when just starting to save tiles.
 Until the 'tilecachingprogressstart' is fired, it is not safe to display information about the progression since it's both saving images and going through the DB looking for already present images.
-    - 'tilecachingprogressstart': at this point, the total number of images that still need to be saved is known.
+    * 'tilecachingprogressstart': at this point, the total number of images that still need to be saved is known.
-    - 'tilecachingprogress': fired after each image is saved.
+    * 'tilecachingprogress': fired after each image is saved.
-    - 'tilecachingprogressdone': fired when all images have been saved and the OfflineLayer is ready to save more.
+    * 'tilecachingprogressdone': fired when all images have been saved and the OfflineLayer is ready to save more.

-Example:
+##Example
-    Look at demo/index.html for a complete example of how to use OfflineLayer and a progression control.
+    Look at demo/index.html for a complete example of how to use OfflineLayer and a basic progression control example.